 - ProSearch and its subsidiaries

-- Security infrastructure and safeguards in place at ProSearch (Los Angeles, CA), ProSearch Strategies Irish Limited (PSIL – Dublin, Ireland), and PROSK SERVICES INDIA PRIVATE LIMITED (ProSearch, India) exceed industry standards, in line with the requirements of ProSearch’s ISO/IEC 27001 certification.
+- Security infrastructure and safeguards in place at ProSearch (Los Angeles, CA), ProSearch Strategies Ireland Limited (PSIL – Dublin, Ireland) and Prosk Services India Private Limited (ProSearch India) exceed industry standards, in line with the requirements of ProSearch’s ISO/IEC 27001 certification.

-- ProSearch fully complies with all applicable International Traffic in Arm Regulations (ITAR).
+- ProSearch fully complies with all applicable International Traffic in Arms Regulations (ITAR).

 Data Subject Rights

-Under the applicable jurisdiction’s data protection law, you have and may exercise the following rights with respect to some or all of your Personal Data held at ProSearch:
+Under the applicable jurisdiction’s data protection laws, you have and may exercise the following rights with respect to some or all of your Personal Data held at ProSearch:

 - the right to request access to your Personal Data (including under GDPR Article 15)